belgianbeer/tzdiff/README.md

 ## Change Log

+* 2024-04-02 1.2.1 No functional changes, but updates the documentation and some coding style.
 * 2023-07-17 1.2 Name changed to city only.
 Start time can set in UTC.
 * 2019-03-05 1.1 Scripting mode has been added.
 * 2018-12-20 1.0 Manual of tzdiff(1) has been added.